NOT IN RIC

 Compare the size of coins from both emissions.
 Coin on the left is from the 1/72 emission, however, quite light (weight 4.02 g).
 Coin on the right is from the 1/96 emission (weight 3.38 g).
 [Source: Huvelin, H., Brenot, C., Callu, J.P., "Trouvaille constantinienne au cabinet des médailles de Lausanne", Schweizerische numismatische Rundschau 1978, no. 57, pp. 194-195 and pictures 365, 369 on plate 56].

-Of course, it is sometimes hard to extrapolate a diameter of die from a diameter of actual flan, so the attribution is not always certain.
+The diameters given below are usually the diameters of the flan.
+Keep in mind that it is sometimes hard to extrapolate a diameter of die from a diameter of actual flan, so the attribution is not always certain.

 Note that the 1/96 emission was continued up to 316, which is proven by the die match discovered by Genio popvli romani.
 Compare obverses of coin from 1/96 emission with Sol [2.99 g; 19-20 mm] and of coin from T|F/ATR emission [2.90 g; 19 mm; TRIER 113].